Approximating the $2$-Machine Flow Shop Problem with Exact Delays Taking Two Values: Inapproximability lower bound for

 Now we observe that the construction is symmetric and schedule the jobs in $Y$ quite similarly.
+More precisely, the second operations of jobs in $Y$ are executed without interruption within the time interval $B$ in non-increasing order of their lengths.
+Then the first operations of these jobs fall within a time interval of length at most $2S$.

 Finally, we arrive at the schedule shown in Fig.~3.
 From the above argument its length does not exceed $4R+4S$, as required.

-(ii) Let $\sigma$ be a feasible schedule with $C_{max}(\sigma) \leq 4R+4S$.
-Observe first that in any schedule of length at most $4R+4S$ both operations of job $m+1$ are executed exactly within the lag time interval of job $m+2$, since otherwise $C_{max}(\sigma) \geq 6R$.
+(ii) Let $\sigma$ be a feasible schedule with $C_{\max}(\sigma) \leq 4R+4S$.
+Observe first that in any schedule of length at most $4R+4S$ both operations of job $m+1$ are executed exactly within the lag time interval of job $m+2$, since otherwise $C_{\max}(\sigma) \geq 5R$.
 So for these jobs we have the \emph{initial} construction shown in Fig.~4.
 Denote by $t_0, t_1, t_2, t_3, t_4$ the junction times of the operations of these jobs (see Fig.~4).

-Observe that the schedule $\sigma$ has the following property (Q): for any small job either its execution finishes at time not earlier than $t_1$, or its execution starts at time not later than $t_3$.
+Observe that the schedule $\sigma$ has the following property (Q): for any small job either it completes at time not earlier than $t_1$, or starts at time not later than $t_3$.
 It follows from the fact that otherwise the length of $\sigma$ is at least $5R$.
-Let $X$ be the subset of small jobs such that its execution completes at time not earlier than $t_1$.
-Then $Y=\{1,\ldots , m\}\setminus X$ is the subset of small jobs whose execution starts at time not later than $t_3$.
+Let $X$ be the subset of small jobs that complete at time not earlier than $t_1$.
+Then $Y=\{1,\ldots , m\}\setminus X$ is the subset of small jobs that start at time not later than $t_3$.
 For definiteness assume that $X\not= \emptyset$.
-This immediately implies that job $m+5$ starts executing at time not later than $t_0$.
-Then job $m+3$ starts executing exactly at time $t_1$, since otherwise the length of $\sigma$ is at least $5R-S$, which is greater than $4R+4S$ due to the choice of $R$ and $S$.
+This immediately implies that job $m+5$ starts at time not later than $t_0$.
+Then job $m+3$ starts exactly at time $t_1$, since otherwise the length of $\sigma$ is at least $5R-S$, which is greater than $4R+4S$ due to the choice of $R$ and $S$.
 Thus the second operations of the jobs in $X$ are executed within the interval $[t_2-S,S]$.
 It follows that $Y\not=\emptyset$.
 Moreover, a similar argument shows that the first operations of the jobs in $Y$ are executed within the interval $[t_2, t_2+S]$.
 Thus we have $\sum_{j\in X}{w_j}\leq S$ and $\sum_{j\in Y}{w_j}\leq S$, which implies $\sum_{j\in X}{w_j}=\sum_{j\in Y}{w_j}=S$, as required.